 We do not charge a parking fee.

-There are several disabled parking spaces close to the entrance.
+There is dedicated disabled parking close to the entrance.

 All rooms and cottages in The Village have a designated parking space as close as possible to the accommodation.

 Portmeirion is owned by a registered charity called Ymddiriedolaeth Clough Williams-Ellis Foundation.